IDMNYU/audiolab/docs/synths.md

 8. Envelope signal (DC OUTPUT)

 *Notes:*
-- foo
+- The monostable input *1* will trigger the envelope generator if the pulse output *4* is connected to the EG trigger input *5* via a shorting bar.

 #### Chaotica

-The **Chaotica** ...

-This circuit is a multi-featured, autonomous, third-order chaos-generating circuit.
-Its features include (1) a third order response with a total of four nonlinear elements in the circuit path, (2) switch selectable nonlinear elements, (3) voltage control of rate, loop damping, gain and offset, and (4) a reset/inhibit input which allows the system to be set to zero voltage at all three integration stages.
+The **Chaotica** circuit by Ian Fritz generates [complex control voltages](http://ijfritz.byethost4.com/Chaos/ch_cir6_chaotica.htm) through a series of nonlinear elements that can be controlled independently via a variety of parameterss to create three chaotic CV signals.

 <img src = "./img/sergefritz_2_6.png" width="60%" title="Chaotica" alt="Chaotica">